 Feeds

-If the site config.toml file sets generate_feed = true, then Zola will generate a feed file for the site, named according to the feed_filename setting in config.toml, which defaults to atom.xml.
+If the site config.toml file sets generate_feeds = true, then Zola will generate feed files for the site, named according to the feed_filenames setting in config.toml, which defaults to atom.xml.
 Given the feed filename atom.xml, the generated file will live at base_url/atom.xml, based upon the atom.xml file in the templates directory, or the built-in Atom template.

 In case you want to extend, or modify, the built-in templates, you can get a copy from the source code here and place it in the templates/ directory with the appropriate name.
 You can check the documentation for the specifications for Atom 1.0 and RSS 2.0 in W3C Feed Validation Service.